 In this work we have studied how the relative phase of solitons in the DZe model affects the key properties of their interaction.
 All results presented here for solitons of the DZe equation are valid also for breathers of the DZ equation since solutions of these two models are linked by the transformation (10).
-In the first works devoting to numerical simulations of breather interactions in the DZ equation (Fedele and Dutykh (2012a, b); Dyachenko et al. (2013)) the phase dependent effects were not studied and the wave steepness was taken to be small.
-For the chosen in the mentioned works breather phases and steepnesses a single collision of breathers does not lead to visible radiation of incoherent waves.
-However the minor energy radiation was registered after multiple breather collisions (Dyachenko et al. (2013)).
-Thus the breather interactions are not pure elastic that demonstrates nonintegrability of this model.
-The analytical proof of the nonintegrability of the DZ equation was also given in

-10 the work of Dyachenko et al. (2013).
+In the first works devoted to numerical simulations of breather interactions in the DZ equation (Fedele and Dutykh, 2012a, b; Dyachenko et al., 2013) the phase-dependent effects were not studied and the wave steepness was taken to be small.
+For the chosen breather phases and steepnesses in the mentioned works, a single collision of breathers does not lead to visible radiation of incoherent waves.
+However, the minor energy radiation was registered after multiple breather collisions (Dyachenko et al., 2013).
+Thus the breather interactions are not purely elastic, which demonstrates the nonintegrability of this model.
+The analytical proof of the nonintegrability of the DZ equation was also given in the work of Dyachenko et al. (2013).
 Here we have studied the influence of the relative phase of the colliding solitons on the level of the radiation.
-We have found that the total energy loss due to the radiation is enhanced at a certain synchronisation of the relative phase between solitons.
-In this case the incoherent radiation becomes clearly visible even after a single collision - see the figure 5.
+We have found that the total energy loss due to the radiation is enhanced at a certain synchronization of the relative phase between solitons.
+In this case the incoherent radiation becomes clearly visible even after a single collision - see Fig. 5.
 We explain the latter in the following way.
-The maximum amplitude amplification is accompanied also by the
+The maximum amplitude amplification is accompanied also by the formation of the wave profile of high steepness.
+We have found that the maximum steepness reaches the value $\mu \approx 0.7$ during the collision process and thus the deviation of wave dynamics from the integrable model becomes significant.